froots/froots.github.io/_posts/2016-07-25-are-you-writing-legacy-css-code.md

 We focus too much on getting the rewrite/refactor right, and not enough on how the whole team is going to maintain quality in the future.

-Anyone not involved in the refactoring work has a right to look at what we done with spepticism and trepidation if they have to maintain it.
+Anyone not involved in the refactoring work has a right to look at what we done with scepticism and trepidation if they have to maintain it.

 What we’ve done is to create more legacy code.